jigx-com/jigx-docs-examples/docs/Overview/Setting up your solution.md

 To see the samples in the Jigx App, and experience the functionality first-hand, you must first publish the solution:

 1. Using the sample solution or a starter app works no differently than your own solution.
-Select your desired solution - either the main jigx-samples solution or one of the starter apps at your disposal. &#x20;
+Select your desired solution - either the main jigx-samples solution or one of the starter apps at your disposal.
 2. Open the relevant solution/starter-app folder in VS Code.
-3. Now publish the solution as per [publishing your solutions]().&#x20;
+3. Now publish the solution as per [publishing your solutions]().
 4. Navigate to the solutions in Jigx Management to view the solution.

 :::hint{type="warning"}
-The solution will not be visible in Jigx Management until the solution is published.&#x20;
+The solution will not be visible in Jigx Management until the solution is published.
 :::

 ### **Assigning users to the solution**

-Now that the solution has been published, the right people need access.&#x20;
+Now that the solution has been published, the right people need access.

 1. Once the solution has been published, the creator that performed the publishing will be listed as the `Owner` of the solution and will automatically have Owner rights
 2. You can adjust these rights or assign additional users to this solution.
-Refer to [Users]() for more information on this.&#x20;
+Refer to [Users]() for more information on this.

 :::hint{type="success"}
-If at any time you don't want the sample solution visible in the application, you can set your rights to Deny.&#x20;
+If at any time you don't want the sample solution visible in the application, you can set your rights to Deny.
 :::

 ### Uploading databases

 Dynamic Data tables require data to be populated, as your new solution will not have any data stored.
 Follow the steps below to add data:

 1. Be sure to access the relevant data table extracts.
-For the jigx-samples solution, you can download all <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/csv" target="_blank">CSV files</a> for the tables from <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/csv" target="_blank">GitHub</a>.
+For the jigx-samples solution, you can download all [CSV files](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/csv) for the tables from [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/csv).
-2. Navigate to the relevant Dynamic Data tables in the data section of your solution in Jigx Management.&#x20;
+2. Navigate to the relevant Dynamic Data tables in the data section of your solution in Jigx Management.
 3. Now upload the extracts as detailed in the [Data]() section.

-Once your data has been populated, your sample solutions are ready for use on the Jigx App.&#x20;
+Once your data has been populated, your sample solutions are ready for use on the Jigx App.

 ### Consulting the sample solution

-Whenever you come across a new jig and wish to consult an example, navigate to the jigx-samples solution in your app.&#x20;
+Whenever you come across a new jig and wish to consult an example, navigate to the jigx-samples solution in your app.

-###